+1 Year 3 Years 5 Years 10 Years

+You would pay the following expenses on a \$1,000 investment, assuming

+a 5.0% annual return \$87 \$254 \$405 \$726

-1 Year 3 Years 5 Years 10 Years You would pay the following expenses on a \$1,000 investment, assuming a 5.0% annual return \$87 \$254 \$405 \$726 insignificant impact on the expense amounts shown above, is not included in the above example.
+While the example assumes, as required by the applicable rules of the SEC, a 5.0% annual return, our performance will vary and may result in a return greater or less than 5.0%.
+The incentive fee under the Investment Management Agreement, which, assuming a 5.0% annual return, would either not be payable or would have an insignificant impact on the expense amounts shown above, is not included in the above example.
 The above illustration assumes that we will not realize any capital gains (computed net of all realized capital losses and unrealized capital depreciation) in any of the indicated time periods.
-If we achieve sufficient returns on our investments, including through the realization of capital gains, to trigger an incentive fee of a material amount, our expenses and returns to our investors would be higher.
+If we achieve sufficient returns on our investments, including through the realization of capital gains, to trigger an incentive fee of a material amount, our expenses and returns to our investres would be higher.
 For example, if we assumed that we received our 5.0% annual return completely in the form of net realized capital gains on our investments, computed net of all cumulative unrealized depreciation on our investments, the projected dollar amount of total cumulative expenses set forth in the above illustration would be as follows: